-“I think many couples who plan to marry and have grown children assume that this relationship won’t really impact the kids,” said Dr. Susan Hickman, local psychologist.
+“I think many couples who plan to marry and have grown children assume that this relationship won’t really impact the kids,” says Dr. Susan Hickman, local psychologist.
 “The adult kids on the other hand are thinking the exact opposite.
 Questions concerning how this new marriage will impact holiday celebrations, whether mom will still be available to help out with the kids and is this person a good fit for our parent, are being discussed among the siblings.”

 Melissa’s* parents have been divorced for years.
-Her mother is seriously dating someone which has caused Melissa to think about her relationship with her mother in a whole new light.
+Her mother is seriously dating someone, which has caused Melissa to think about her relationship with her mother in a whole new light.

-“We have always been close, maybe too close,” said Melissa.
+“We have always been close, maybe too close,” says Melissa.
 “Now there is a third party in our relationship.
 It is a huge adjustment for me.
-I used to be able to call her at the drop of a hat to go somewhere with me, now she considers her boyfriend first and me second.
+I used to be able to call her at the drop of a hat to go somewhere with me; now she considers her boyfriend first and me second.
 A lot of her attention has turned to him and at times it seems like I have been left in the dust.”

 There is no “one-size fits all” approach in this situation.

-Dr. Hickman offers these suggestions for adult children:
+Hickman offers these suggestions for adult children:

 - Do your part to get to know the person your parent is dating.

-- Acknowledge that you may not have a good perspective – believe it or not you are biased.
+- Acknowledge that you may not have a good perspective – believe it or not, you are biased.

 - If you have concerns, appropriately communicate them to your parent.

-- Plan activities so your family can get to know your friend and vice versa.
+- Plan activities so your family can get to know your friend ,and vice versa.

-- Expect concern, it is a sign of love.
+- Expect concern; it is a sign of love.

 - Don’t make demands like, “If you’re going to love me, you will love my spouse.

 For more information or resources about coping with divorced parents, contact First Things First today.